Hikers on a levada trail in the Madeira mountains

 Trail Status: Verify with IFCN (official source)

-Never hike alone: Inform someone of your plans
+Safety Rule: Never hike alone, inform someone of your plans